“The Biggest Overhaul of our Recycling System in Decades”

 - Make recycling simpler and clearer by creating one set of recycling rules for the entire state—goodbye confusion about what goes in the bin!

 SPU played a key role in shaping and supporting this new law.
 As a leader in waste prevention and sustainable materials management, SPU has long advocated for stronger policies that make producers part of the solution.
-SPU has also been a member of the Northwest Product Stewardship Council, working with other agencies across the region to promote smarter recycling strategies.
+But we couldn’t have done it alone.
+A broad coalition of environmental organizations, local governments, labor unions, Tribes, physicians, companies and residents supported this legislation.
 Their voice—and your support as customers—helped bring this policy over the finish line.
-As SPU Strategic Advisor McKenna Morrigan stated, “We need to bring the companies that make the products to the table to join us.”
-And now, thanks to this new law, that’s exactly what’s happening.

 What This Means for You as a Seattle Customer